-Period within the reservation or Duration of the period "Allowed" interval (at least 95% of the (max.
-5% of the activation phase values) values) Power change period As of the setpoint change until reaching See additional requirements in Section 3.1.1; in addition, an over-fulfilment is limited to a (PCP) of the setpoint; maximum 30 seconds. deviation of no more than 30% of the prequalifiable power Transient period (TP) End of the PCP up to 90 seconds after the setpoint change + / - 20% + / - 30% Stationary period (SP) 90 seconds after the setpoint change until the next setpoint change (minimum duration 13 1 / 2 minutes) + / - 10% + / - 20%
+Period within the reservation or activation phase Duration of the period "Allowed" interval (at least 95% of the values) "Acceptable" interval (max.
+5% of the values) Power change period (PCP) As of the setpoint change until reaching of the setpoint; maximum 30 seconds. in addition, an over-fu ments in Section 3.1.2; Ilfilment is limited to a re than 30% of the Transient period (TP) End of the PCP up to 90 seconds after the setpoint change + / - 20% + / - 30% Stationary period (SP) 90 seconds after the setpoint change until the next setpoint change (minimum duration 13 1 / 2 minutes) + / - 10% + / - 20% preceding activation or reservation phase.
+The latter time is understood as the time at which the injection or withdrawal departs from the mean value for the last time.